 Make sure that this option is disabled if miniature split-core clamps (10A/330mV) are not being used.

 4.2.4 SYNCHRONIZATION CHANNEL

-Synchronization input channel is used as a frequency measurement reference.
-Depending on the wiring configuration, it can be either U1 or U12.
+Synchronization input channel is used for A/D synchronization.
+Depending on the wiring configuration, it can be either voltage (U1 or U12), or current (I1).